aclindsa/moneygo/README.md

 ## Installation

-First, install npm in your distribution:
+First, install npm, python, curl, and go >= 1.7 in your distribution.
+Here is how in Arch Linux:

-	$ sudo pacman -S npm
+	$ sudo pacman -S npm curl go python

 Install browserify globally using npm: